-Figure 24 shows the routes most utilised in 2022 were 26LAM / Route 4, 26SAM / Route 1 and 26BOG / Route 7.
-Track keeping was above 99% for all routes, except Route 4 (94.2%) and Route 9 (93.3%), although only 23 departures have used Route 9 (mostly due to weather avoidance).
+Figure 24 shows the routes most utilised in 2023 were 26LAM / Route 4, 26SAM / Route 1 and 26BOG / Route 7.
+Track keeping conformance was above 99.6% for all routes, except Route 4 (94.0%).

 Figure 25 shows a map of all nine noise preferential routes for departures in use at Gatwick Airport.
-The table to the right lists the altitudes up to which aircraft are required to stay within the conformance monitoring swathe of the respective noise preferential route.
-Once above the minimum vectoring altitude, air traffic control may provide pilots with vectors to facilitate a more direct path towards their destination.
+The table to the right lists the altitudes up to which aircraft are required to stay within the conformance monitoring swathe of the respective Noise Preferential Route.
+Once above the minimum vectoring altitude, Air Traffic Control may provide pilots with vectors to facilitate a more direct path towards their destination.